SwethaSrikanth/Leetcode-Practice-GHC19/README.md

 # Leetcode-Practice-GHC19
-Started out as a repo for practice study group for Grace Hopper 2019.
+Started out as a repo for Leet practice study group for Grace Hopper 2019.

 ## Books
 -Programming interviews exposed <br />